IntelRealSense/librealsense/wrappers/android/examples/native_example/readme.md

 ## Example Code
 ### Java Code
-Lets look at the only Java source code file in this example, the [MainActivity](app/src/main/java/com/example/realsense_native_example/MainActivity.java).
+Let's look at the only Java source code file in this example, the [MainActivity](app/src/main/java/com/example/realsense_native_example/MainActivity.java).

 #### On Create
 RsContext.init must be called once in the application's lifetime before any interaction with physical RealSense devices.